From the Field

 • Give to World Vision’s Disaster Relief Fund: Your gift will help provide emergency food aid, agricultural support, clean water, healthcare, and other essential care to children and families affected by disasters like both the 2021 and 2010 Haiti earthquakes and numerous hurricanes.

-• Sponsor a child in Haiti: Help change a child’s life story as well as the future of their family and community by providing access to nutritious food, healthcare, clean water, quality education, and more.
+• Sponsor a child in Haiti: Help change a child’s life story and the future of their family and community by equipping them with access to nutritious food, healthcare, clean water, quality education, and more.

 BACK TO QUESTIONS